nataliasarzynska/Segmentation-of-COVID-19-infections-in-CT/README.md

 # Segmentation-of-COVID-19-infections-in-CT

-Segmentation of lung lesions caused by COVID-19 in CT images
+Segmentation of lung lesions caused by COVID-19 in CT lungs images using UNet